What Data Are Missing?

 What's critical is a downward trajectory of illness reported and documented cases.

 Bed and ICU availability, case fatality rate, and cases per capita are a proxy for load on our hospitals.
 Not all data refreshes daily.
 Bed and ICU availability only refreshes

 We track our country's daily progress towards two goals: reaching 500K tests per day and 4 million tests per day.
 The targets for each state have been adjusted per capita.

 Data & Sources

 The data for this site comes from COVIDTracking.com

-pulled at 5:00pm on 5/25).
+(pulled at 7/10 at 11:30pm PT).
 The data powering the charts can be found in this Google Spreadsheet